spo0ds/RPS/Readme.md

 ts-node src/playRpsGame.ts
 ```

-- When both players have chosen their moves, the admin can determine the winner.
+- Once both players have made their moves, it is open for anyone to determine the winner.
+If a winner is not selected within a day, player2 can effortlessly transfer the funds.

 ```ts
 ts-node src/selectWinner